apache/accumulo-website/_docs-2/administration/replication.md

 Replication configurations can be considered as a directed graph which allows cycles.
-The systems in which data was replicated from is maintained in each Mutation which allow each system to determine if a peer has already has the data in which the system wants to send.
+The systems in which data was replicated from is maintained in each Mutation which allow each system to determine if a peer already has the data in which the system wants to send.

 Data is replicated by using the Write-Ahead logs (WAL) that each TabletServer is